Hôtel du Nord: Legacy

 According to Marcel Achard: "Jeanson's dialogue is overwhelming.
 It is the best of all those he has done to date, and it is the most varied, the simplest, the most airy, the most brilliant of all the dialogues of cinema."

-While Arletty and Marcel Achard refer to the screenwriter Jeanson as the author of the famous line, in his film, Voyage through French Cinema (2016), Bertrand Tavernier says that it would have been the screenwriter Jean Aurenche who would have slipped in this line, in response to the reproach that Carné addressed to him repeatedly for making films "which lack atmosphere".
+While Arletty and Marcel Achard refer to the screenwriter Jeanson as the author of the famous line, Bertrand Tavernier in his film Voyage through French Cinema (2016) says that it would have been the screenwriter Jean Aurenche who would have slipped in this line in response to the reproach that Carné addressed to him repeatedly for making films "which lack atmosphere".
 However, as Jacques Lourcelles points out in his Dictionary of Cinema, this line highlights less the strength of the dialogue, but rather the genius of Arletty who, from a line which could have been rather heavy, succeeded in creating an unforgettable line which became a symbol of Parisian banter.

-Carné himself writes in his book of memories, La Vie à Belles Dents, "It must be said that Arletty was the soul of the film.
+Carné writes in his book of memories La Vie à Belles Dents: "It must be said that Arletty was the soul of the film.
 Not only did she transcend certain lines, certain author's words that I hardly liked because of their outrageous style, like the famous 'Atmosphere' to which her talent, her artistic magic, made her a success that we remember."

-Arletty said, "Nothing is out of fashion in this movie.
+Arletty said "Nothing is out of fashion in this movie.
 Not a sentence.
 Not a word.
 This is not slang - slang goes out of fashion - it's pictures.
 There is nothing to take away, nothing to put back.
 It is a piece 'made', a score."

 Adaptation

-L'Hôtel du Nord is a novel by Eugène Dabit, the first Prix du Roman Populiste, and is a loose collection of sentimental tales about simple people residing in a hotel.
+L'Hôtel du Nord is a novel by Eugène Dabit, the first Prix du Roman Populiste, and it is a loose collection of sentimental tales about simple people residing in a hotel.
 The novel begins with Monsieur and Madame Lecouvreur buying and transforming a rundown hotel.
-The film begins with the hotel already up and running and gives no real mention of how the hotel came about.
+The film begins with the hotel already up and running and gives no mention of how the hotel began.
 So too, the novel ends with the Lecouvreur's reluctantly selling the hotel to a large company that plans to construct an office building on the site and the tenants must unhappily leave and separate.
 The film's ending is entirely modified and not only is the hotel not being demolished, but the film ends with the sense that this place and the people there are left standing in time untouched by the outside world.
 So too, the film focuses on criminals, prostitutes, and vagabonds, and develops the novel's sentimental, rather than political, themes.